MicrosoftLearning/MB-800-Business-Central-Functional-Consultant/Instructions/Labs/Lab16_Process_Sales.md

 1. Create a contact.

-    1. Select the search for page icon in the top-right corner of the page, enter **Contacts**, and then choose the related link.
+    1. Select the Search icon in the top-right corner of the page, enter `Contacts`, and then choose the related link.

     2. In the **Contacts** list page, select **+ New**.